 Oven Hoods and Exhaust Fans – Hoods and exhaust fan filters should be cleaned and free of any food residue.

 Microwaves – When microwaves are used, they do not necessarily absorb chometz.
 The microwave should be tested to see if the walls become hot during use.
 To do this, one should cook an open potato in the microwave until it has been steaming for a few minutes.
-Immediately after the potato has been cooked, one should place a hand on the ceiling of the microwave to see if it has become too hot to touch.
-If one cannot hold a hand there for 15 seconds, we assume that the microwave has absorbed chometz.
+Immediately after the potato has been cooked, one should place his hand on the ceiling of the microwave to see if it has become too hot to touch.
+If one cannot hold his hand there for 15 seconds, we assume that the microwave has absorbed chometz.
 If this is the case, the microwave should be cleaned and sealed for Pesach.
-If it has not absorbed chometz (i.e., one can hold a hand there for 15 seconds), the microwave itself needs only to be cleaned well.
+If it has not absorbed chometz (i.e., one can hold his hand there for 15 seconds), the microwave itself needs only to be cleaned well.
 It is recommended that one wait 24 hours before using the microwave on Pesach.
 The turntable should be replaced because it has come into contact with hot food and would not pass the hand test.
 One may replace the turn table with a ¼” Styrofoam board.

 Microwave ovens that have a convection or browning feature must be kashered using the convection and/or browning mode.
 The kashering method used would be libbun kal.
 The convection microwave should first be cleaned well.
-If the fan area cannot be properly cleaned, it should be sprayed with a caustic cleaner (e.g., Easy Off) with the fan on, and rinsed off before kashering.
+If the fan area cannot be properly cleaned, it should be sprayed with a caustic cleaner (e.g., Easy Off) while the fan is on, and rinsed off before kashering.
 One should then test the convection microwave to see if it reaches the required heat for libbun kal by putting it on its highest setting for 40 minutes.
-A piece of paper should then be held against the interior wall to see if it gets singed.1 If the paper is singed, the convection microwave has been heated sufficiently for libbun kal and can be considered kashered.
-Many models fail the test, because their settings do not allow the microwave to become hot enough for kashering.
+A piece of paper should then be held against the interior wall to see if it gets singed.
+If the paper is singed, the convection microwave has been heated sufficiently for libbun kal and can be considered kashered.
+Many models fail the test because their settings do not allow the microwave to become hot enough for kashering.
 If this is the case, the microwave should be cleaned, sealed, and not used during Pesach.

 Hagolah (Note: Follow these steps with care)